Inequality and Inequity in Network-based Ranking and Recommendation Algorithms: Data and Methods

 \subsubsection{Directed network}

 We define a directed network as: Let $G=(V,E,C)$ be a node-attributed unweighted graph with $V=\{v_1,...,v_n\}$ being a set of $n$ nodes, $E \subseteq V \times V$ a set of $e$ directed edges, and $C=\{c_1,...,c_n\}$ a list of binary class labels where each element $c_i$ represents the class membership of node $v_i$.
 The fraction of minorities $f_m$ captures the relative size of the minority class---with respect to $C$---in the network.
 We refer to the minority group as $m$, and to the majority group as $M$.
 A network is \emph{balanced} when all class labels have the same number of nodes ($f_m=0.5$), otherwise it is \emph{unbalanced} ($f_m<0.5$).
+Networks fulfill a predefined edge density level $d$.
+Since $n$ and $d$ are given, networks stop growing when $e=d n (n-1)$.

 In order to generate directed links, inspired by the activity-driven network model \cite{perra2012activity}, we assign an activity score to each node that determines with what probability the existing node becomes active and creates additional links to other nodes.
 It has been shown that in empirical networks the activity of the nodes follows a power-law distribution \cite{perra2012activity}.
-Therefore, we assign an activity to each node drawn from a power-law distribution.
+Therefore, we assign an activity to each node drawn from a power-law distribution $\rho(\gamma) = X^{-\gamma}$.
 Note that each group possess its own activity distribution and they are defined by its power-law exponent $\gamma_M$ and $\gamma_m$ for majority and minority nodes, respectively.
+The level of activity of a group is inversely proportional to $\gamma$.
+That is, groups with higher out-degree produce lower $\gamma$ (more skewed).

 Then, the probability of connecting a source (active) node $v_i$ to a target node $v_j$ (or in other words the probability of connecting to $v_j$ given the source node $v_i$) is explained by any of the following three mechanisms of edge formation.